basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

   When either of these constraints are met by any file in the directory, Bitcask will attempt to merge files.
 The default is 512 MB.

-If you are using the newer, `riak.conf`-based configuration system, you can set the triggers described above using `merge.triggers.fragmentation` and `merge.triggers.dead_bytes`, respectively.
+You can set the triggers described above using `merge.triggers.fragmentation` and `merge.triggers.dead_bytes`, respectively.
 The former is expressed as an integer between 0 and 100, whereas the latter can be expressed in terms of kilobytes, megabytes, gigabytes, etc. The following example